Founder Equity Compensation Report 2026

 How should I split equity among co-founders?

 Equity splits should reflect contributions, risk tolerance, and ongoing commitments.
 Equal splits work for equal co-founders with similar contributions.
 Dynamic equity models adjust splits based on actual contributions over time.
 Document vesting terms and consider single-trigger acceleration for departing founders.
+The split should account for ideas, execution, and capital contributed.

 What happens to my equity if I leave?

 Unvested shares are typically repurchased at cost or fair market value depending on your agreement.
 Vested shares are yours to keep, though the company may have rights of first refusal.
 Understand your acceleration rights—double-trigger requires both a change of control AND termination without cause.
+Negotiate favorable acceleration terms before departure.

 How does dilution affect my percentage?